 Carol Schwartz AM is one of Australia’s leading business identities.
 She has extensive experience in business, property, the arts, and community organisations and has been a director on a number of public companies and government boards.

-She is also a member of the Harvard Kennedy School’s Women’s Leadership Board, a member of the Council of Advisors at the United States Studies Centre, University of Sydney, an Executive in Residence at Melbourne Business School, a council member of the Australian Innovation Research Centre, University of Tasmania, a board member Centre for Advanced Journalism, University of Melbourne, a member of the Enterprise Melbourne Advisory Board, and a member the Milken Global Advisory Council.
+She is also a member of the Harvard Kennedy School’s Women’s Leadership Board, a member of the Council of Advisors at the United States Studies Centre, University of Sydney, an Executive in Residence at Melbourne Business School, a council member of the Australian Innovation Research Centre, University of Tasmania, a board member Centre for Advanced Journalism, University of Melbourne, a member of the Enterprise Melbourne Advisory Board, and a member the Advance Global Advisory Council.

 Professor Andrew Walter